I go to Lowe’s almost every Saturday for something, and I usually find myself walking through the garage storage section.

-As I explained in my track system recommendations article, I went all-in on the Gladiator GearTrack and GearWall storage system for my garage.
+As my track system recommendations article explained, I went all-in on my garage’s Gladiator GearTrack and

-But sometimes I find a really great hook or basket from another system that I can’t get through Gladiator.
-I stand there in the middle of the aisle, holding this hook or whatever, wondering if its compatible with my system.
+But sometimes, I find a great hook or basket from another system that I can’t get through Gladiator.
+I stand in the middle of the aisle, wondering if there are Gladiator compatible hooks.

-So I decided to run an experiment to find out what accessories from different brands are compatible with Gladiator.
+So, I decided to run an experiment to determine what accessories from different brands are compatible with Gladiator.

-This article is part of a series where I look at each of those systems and test all of the other main brand’s accessories on them.
+This article is part of a series where I look at each system and test the other brand’s accessories to see if they fit.

 The test is pretty simple.

-- I mounted each on my wall and tested each brand’s hook to see if it fit and if it could actually hang anything reliably.
+- I mounted each on my wall and tested each brand’s hook to see if it fit and could hang anything reliably.

-Since I have Gladiator’s system, that’s where I’m going to start.
+Since I have Gladiator’s system, that’s where I will start.

-This works the same for both the GearTrack and GearWall systems, since they’re interchangeable.
+This works similarly for the GearTrack and GearWall systems since they’re interchangeable.

 There’s a short tab at the top that slides in underneath the top section of the channel.
-Once you have the hook where you want it, pull down and it’ll lock into place.
+Once you have the hook where you want it, pull it down, and it’ll lock into place.

 Once they’ve snapped in, there is no wiggle room at all.

-In my opinion, that just makes it feel like a higher-end product and it was one of the big selling points.
+That makes it feel like a higher-end product, and it was one of the big selling points.

-Obviously none of the other hooks will have that tab at the top so the won’t be able to snap into place.
+Obviously, none of the other hooks will have that tab at the top, so they won’t be able to snap into place.

 Let’s see how they do.